Need top-choice, sure-bet, best-pick, easy-to-grow bean varieties?

 • Tendercrop.
 46-61 days.
 CBM, PM, V. Crisp, tender, flavorful.
 Round, straight, slender, dark green pods 5 to 7 inches long; pods in clusters.
 Heavy yields; good home garden variety, adapted to northern gardens.

 • Topcrop.
 45-53 days.
 AAS.
 CBM, PM.
-Very flavorful, tender, meaty.
-Straight, emerald-green, stringless 6 to 7 inch pods that are slightly curved; oblong, brown mottled seed.
-Strong upright 18 to 24 inch tall plant.
-For fresh eating, canning and freezing.
+Very flavorful, tender, and meaty.
+Straight, emerald-green, stringless 6 to 7-inch pods that are slightly curved; oblong, brown-mottled seed.
+Strong upright 18 to a 24-inch tall plant.
+For fresh eating, canning, and freezing.
 Concentrated picking.

 Best Bet Snap-Pole Beans: